chellapandihicas/cs50sw/README.md

 <br>

 <h2 align="center">Preview: Add Expense</h2>
 <p>After a budget is started, users have an option to add an expense (i.e. bills, transactions, etc.).
-Below is an example of a user entering his rent.
+Below is an example of a user entering his rent.</p>
-14 Types of Business Expenses Added
+<p>14 Types of Business Expenses Added</p>
-1) Wages and salaries paid to workers and employees.
+<P>1) Wages and salaries paid to workers and employees.
 2) Location cost. a) Rental cost. b) Mortgage Cost. c) Leasing cost.
 3) Accounting and Banks expenses.
 4) Education and training expenses.